omerahmedomi/WeCAR./README.md

 **Other**
 - Multer (for file uploads)
 - JWT Authentication
-- Cloud storage ready for images (can plug in Cloudinary, AWS S3, etc.)
+- Cloud storage ready for images (Cloudinary)